 Since Halloween is first approaching, I have decided to update my Temari Sushi Halloween style recipe to celebrate Halloween Japanese style.
 These mini sushi balls are just adorable and make a perfect finger-food idea for a Halloween party or any other event, even for your everyday lunch!

 These little guys are no mess, super easy, and are mega cute!
-They’re so much easier to make then regular sushi and require a lot less skill and equipment!
-And if you’ve ever made sushi at home yourself, you’ll know that there can be quite a mess afterwards with bits of rice sticking everywhere but not with these sushi balls, all you do is shape them in saran wrap then throw the wrap away and enjoy your sushi!
+They’re so much easier to make than regular sushi and require a lot less skill and equipment!
+If you’ve ever made sushi at home yourself, you’ll know that there can be quite a mess afterwards with little bits of rice sticking everywhere… but not with these sushi balls!
+All you need to do is shape them in cling wrap, remove your perfectly shaped little balls, then throw the wrap away and enjoy your sushi!

-“Temari” is a type of decorative ball; the word “temari” literally means hand ball in Japanese.
+“Temari” is a type of decorative ball; the word “Temari” literally means hand ball in Japanese.
 This is where this type of sushi gets its name, because it’s a small “hand ball” of sushi.
 Since all you need to do is squish and form the rice into a ball, it’s a lot easier to make than regular hand rolls because you don’t need a sushi mat and you don’t need the skills to neatly roll the sushi together.

-- 300g Uncooked sushi rice
+- 2 cups Uncooked sushi rice

-- 1tsp Konbu dashi powder
+- 1 tsp Konbu dashi powder or 5cm Kelp piece

 - 1/2 cup Rice vinegar

-- 1 & 1/2 tbsp sugar
+- 1.5 tbsp sugar

-- 1/2 tsp salt
+- 1 tsp salt

 - While the rice is cooking, in a small pot, heat the rice vinegar, sugar, and salt together to make the sushi vinegar on medium heat until the sugar dissolves.
+Set aside.